BLUE HORIZON 1261

 Samantha finally sighed in relief.
 "Thank you, my friend," she replied with emotion.
 She held onto the lynx's hands and said, "I appreciate your silence, but in truth I'm not in any trouble, and Merlin already knows about me.
 My reasons for hiding out are not as dire as you're assuming, and you'll probably just think I'm silly when you hear them."

 "Oh?"
 Ivy shook her head and then chuckled.
 "No, there's no reason to tell me.
-I can keep your secret."
+I can keep your secret as far as I know it."

 "Actually, I think if you know what's going on, it will probably be easier for you to keep that secret," Samantha countered.